gabiyervese/gabiyervese/README.md

 ### <div align="center">I'm Gabriela, full-stack developer ready to give my best 💪 I've been learning every day in this world since 2022 and counting 🛸</div>

-- 👾 I am currently working as an intern at Swippe Job.
+- 👾 I am currently working as an Junior Development Analyst at Sigis.

 - 🌱I am constantly exercising what I have learned to perform in full-stack, there is always something new to learn.